nurkeevich/ProtractorFramework/README.md

 - do a `git clone` of this project
 - go to the root of the project and execute `npm install`
-- to get the tests running make sure you have a local `webdriver-manager` running (`directConnect` from protractor has some issues)
+- to get the e2e-tests running make sure you have a local `webdriver-manager` running (`directConnect` from protractor has some issues)

-Then there are 3 ways to run tests:
+Then there are 3 ways to run e2e-tests:

 1. Run 1 or multiple featurefiles.
 This can be done with `npm run e2e -- --feature=example` or `npm run e2e -- --feature= example,playground`.
 Only provide the name of the featurefile(s) without the `.feature`
 2. Run a specific tagged test(s) / featurefile(s).
 This can be done with `npm run e2e -- --tags=@tagName`.
 Please check the [docs](https://docs.cucumber.io/tag-expressions/) about how to use tags
 3. Run all the available featurefiles.
 This can be done with `npm run e2e`

-> **If you want to run tests and  nd after failure only rerun the failed ones, then use `npm run flake` to run it with `protractor-flake`**
+> **If you want to run e2e-tests and  nd after failure only rerun the failed ones, then use `npm run flake` to run it with `protractor-flake`**

 ### Implement it in your project
 Just copy this to your project.
 Copy all the `dev-dependencies` to your projects `package.json` and do a new `npm install` of your project.
-You can use whatever taksrunner you want to run the tests.
+You can use whatever taksrunner you want to run the e2e-tests.

 ## CucumberJS compiles on-the-fly
 With the provided setup in the [`protractor.shared.conf.js`](/e2e-tests/config/protractor.shared.conf.js) you don't need to compile the TypeScript files before you run them.
 It will be done automatically for you with the `compiler` in the `cucumberOpts`.